davidtorroija/vue-test-products/README.md

 add, edit and delete) and saved immediately.
 - On a page refresh action, it should display the last state of the list.
 - Show a message when no results.
+- Invalid Image error handling when upload.
+- Drag and drop files.
 - Create a BE method to update an item.
 - Add look and feel to the boxes.
 - Validate input text.